haripen/Applied_Data_Science_Capstone/README.md

-# Applied_Data_Science_Capstone
+# Applied Data Science Capstone
-Final Project of IBM Data Science Professional Certificate
+Final Project of the IBM Data Science Professional Certificate
+---
+Includes all Jupyter notebooks, the Python-Dash script, and the final PowerPoint presentation.